Kong/docs.konghq.com/app/deck/configuration.md

 title: Configuration
 ---

-decK can be configured using CLI flags, environment variables and a configuration file on disk.
+decK can be configured using CLI flags, environment variables, and a configuration file on disk.

+decK reads these configuration sources in the following priority order:
-* CLI flags override all other values
+1. CLI flags override all other values.
-* Environment variables override the configuration file
+2. Environment variables override the configuration file.
-* Configuration file values are treated as defaults
+3. Configuration file values are treated as defaults.

-## CLI Flags
+## CLI flags

 To view the available CLI flags for a command, run `deck <command> --help`.
-These flags can be provided when running the command e.g.
+You can provide these flags when running the command.
+For example:

 ```bash
 deck gateway sync --konnect-control-plane-name demo --konnect-token $KONNECT_TOKEN kong.yaml
 ```

-## Environment Variables
+## Environment variables

-All CLI flags may also be provided as environment variables.
+All CLI flags can also be provided as environment variables.

 To determine the environment variable name, replace the `.` and `-` characters in the CLI flag with `_` and prefix it with `DECK_`.